 Scones - you can't do without them in Great Britain

-Scones are small, soft pastries that are typically eaten for tea or breakfast in the UK.
-Usually, the little buns are real calorie bombs - the original contains butter, milk and egg and is served with jam or clotted cream.
+Scones are small, soft pastries that are typically eaten with tea or coffee in the UK.
+Breakfast is eaten.
+The little buns are usually real calorie bombs - the original contains butter, milk and egg and is served with jam or clotted cream.

 We decided on a slightly healthier but still super delicious version: Instead of normal wheat flour and household sugar, we use our sprouted spelt flour and date sugar, and for that special taste, we add 1-2 pomegranate shots to the dough.
 Our cedar nut puree is the perfect topping!